tringuyen1121/BeatBop/README.md

 ![Logo](https://i.imgur.com/ITzZzha.jpg)
-# Beatbop: Discover the world of Good Noise
+# Beatbop: Discover the world of good Noise
 Beatbop is a social media for singers and musicians to share the original tracks.
 However, oridnary users can use this app as a storage of their favorite music, and also give comment, share and love other works.

 ## Requirement and Dependencies